Edge Delta Kubernetes Manifests

 • DaemonSet: Deploys the Edge Delta Processor Agent across all nodes in the cluster via a DaemonSet, ensuring extensive data collection and processing coverage.
 The agent is provided with significant privileges to access and gather necessary metrics and logs through system interactions.
 It leverages host-level permissions like hostPID and hostNetwork, with volume mounts for persistent storage and access to critical system paths.

-• Services: Two distinct services are configured: ed-compactor-svc and ed-rollup-svc.
+• Services: Two distinct services are configured: edgedelta-compactor-svc and edgedelta-rollup-svc.
 These services establish communication paths for backend processing units, using ports 9199 and 9200, respectively, to maintain connectivity with the Compactor and Rollup agents.

 • Deployments:

-• edgedelta-rollup: This Deployment manages the Rollup component, facilitating metric data aggregation.
-It includes configurations for container resources, persistent storage, and a rolling update strategy.
+• edgedelta-rollup: This Deployment manages the Rollup component (2 replicas), facilitating metric data aggregation.
+It includes configurations for container resources and a rolling update strategy.

 Kubernetes Permissions

-The DaemonSet is responsible for deploying the Edge Delta Processor Agent across all nodes, ensuring seamless monitoring and log aggregation from all parts of the cluster.
-Given the nature of its work, the agent requires elevated privileges to access node-level data and system logs.
-Host-level permissions like hostPID and hostNetwork allow the agent to operate with broader system visibility and network access, which are crucial for collecting comprehensive data.
+The DaemonSet deploys the Edge Delta Processor Agent across all nodes, ensuring monitoring and log aggregation coverage across the cluster.
+The agent requires elevated privileges including hostPID and hostNetwork to access node-level data and system logs.

 For some environments, additional securityContext configurations are required.
 For example see SELinux-enforced Kubernetes clusters.